NguoiDungKhongDinhDanh/mwtp-2/docs/source/usage.rst

 :meth:`.Parser.parse` returns a :class:`.Title` object
-which has a bunch of convenience properties for title manipulation:
+which has a bunch of convenient properties for title manipulation:

 .. code-block:: python